Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 To become a certified nurse-midwife (CNM), candidates must earn a Master of Science in Nursing degree (MSN) from a program accredited by the Accreditation Commission for Midwifery Education (ACME).
 An MSN degree is the most common graduate degree earned by nurse-midwives.
 You may also obtain your Ph.D. from an ACME-approved program.
 MSN degrees usually take about 18-24 months to complete, while doctorate degrees typically require 2-3 years of full-time education.

 Once you’ve earned your graduate degree, you’ll be one step away from officially becoming a nurse-midwife.
 Before entering the workforce, you’ll need to pass the official midwifery exam offered by the American Midwifery Certification Board (AMCB).
 The examination is computer-based and consists of 175 multiple-choice questions.
 Each candidate is given four hours to complete the exam.

 How Much Do Nurse Midwives Make?

-The Bureau of Labor Statistics (BLS) reports that the median annual wage for nurse midwives was $103,770 as of May 2018.
+The Bureau of Labor Statistics (BLS) reports that the average annual salary for nurse midwives is about $109,000 per year.

 Nurse-midwives rank amongst the highest paying nursing specialties.